gwatts/pinfinder/README.md

 ### Windows

 1. Backup the device using iTunes on a desktop computer.
-NOTE: The "encrypt backup" option must be disabled in iTunes.
+NOTE: The "encrypt backup" option *must be disabled* in iTunes.
 2. Download pinfinder from the [latest releases](https://github.com/gwatts/pinfinder/releases) page.
 3. Select "Open" when prompted by the web browser
 4. Drag `pinfinder` from the .zip file to the Desktop

 #### For Windows XP/Vista ####

-Double click the pinfinder icon to run the program
+Double click the pinfinder icon to run the program.

 #### For Windows 7, 8 or 10 ####